 While you’re focusing on keeping operations afloat, don’t forget to ensure you look after customer experience.
 After all, your customers are the core of the business.
 This can include using design thinking to make sure customers get what they’re expecting from you, and looking after user experience along the way.

-A good continuity plan should also prepare for disasters like cybersecurity, which can have a considerable negative impact on customers that rely on accessing services through the web.
+A good continuity plan should also prepare for disasters like cybersecurity, which can have a considerable negative impact on customers who rely on accessing services through the web.
 According to DataCore, 54% of organizations have experienced technology downtime lasting at least eight hours in the past five years.

 After the havoc caused by COVID-19, organizations from schools to startups to global conglomerates learned firsthand how anything can happen — and the importance of having a plan in place.
 No matter how flawless your operations are, there are some situations you can’t avoid, like a pandemic.
 So, make sure you’re one of the 49% of companies across the globe with a contingency plan in place.